Ovarian cancer in younger patients

 Clinical trials for ovarian cancer

-DF/BWCC offers one of the largest and most active clinical trial programs available, including
+Dana-Farber Brigham Cancer Center offers one of the largest and most active clinical trial programs available, including clinical trials for patients with ovarian cancer.

-clinical trials for women with ovarian cancer.
-The clinical trials conducted at DF/BWCC have had a meaningful impact on the type of care administered worldwide.
+The clinical trials conducted at Dana-Farber Brigham Cancer Center have had a meaningful impact on the type of care administered worldwide.

 Clinical trials are available for nearly every stage of ovarian cancer.
-However, for women with advanced or recurrent cases of ovarian cancer, taking part in a clinical trial may be the best treatment option.
-If you qualify for a clinical trial, your
+For women with advanced or recurrent cases of ovarian cancer, taking part in a clinical trial may be the best treatment option.
+If you qualify for a clinical trial, your doctor will

-Clinical trials may include biologic therapies, or treatments that use the patient's immune system to fight the cancer (immunotherapy or biotherapy).
-Trials also include targeted therapy or therapies using drugs to identify and attack the specific ovarian
+Clinical trials may include biologic therapies, or treatments that use the patient's immune system to fight the cancer.
+Trials can also include targeted therapies that attack specific vulnerabilities in cancer cells.

 Find out more about

-clinical trials at DF/BWCC.
+clinical trials at Dana-Farber Brigham Cancer Center.
 Detailed information about clinical trials is available from the

 NCI website.
 For nationally run clinical trials, please visit